toddcf/code-snippets/seo/google-search-results.md

 4. Rank.
   - Once the results are retrieved, they are passed through Google's algorithm, which has over 200 elements that help it decide how to rank each result.
   - Pagerank was the key element in Google's original algorithm.
 It is how Google's search results were more relevant than other search engines' at the time.
+  - "Domain relevance and authority" means that the higher a website's reputation, the higher a posting on that site will rank.
+(If Google already trusts the domain, it trusts the new post.)
   - See http://infolab.stanford.edu/~backrub/google.html for the original 1998 thesis, written by the Google founders.
   - Alta Vista originally based its search results on the keywords in websites' meta tags.
 But this was open to abuse, and people listed keywords that were not relevant to the pages.
 In 1998, Google improved on this with its backlink formula, figuring that a page was more relevant the more links it had pointing to it.
 5. SERP (Search Engine Results Page).